lambdaone-io/kratia-centralized/docs/the-basic-model.md

 class Registry f a where

-  isMember :: Community a -> a -> f Bool
+  isMember :: Community a -> Member a -> f Bool

   load :: Community a -> Member a -> f (Maybe a)